rmw2/processable/README.md

     - [x] Add breakpoint toggles and execution controls to view
 * January
   - Interpreter:
+    - [x] Compose and test module for representing Fixed-width Integers and emulating ALU behavior
     - [ ] Support external function calls for c standard library methods
     - [ ] Connect with compiler on server side to run compiled C code
     - [ ] Add support for the heap / brk()
   - View:
-    - [ ] Host alpha version and begin to solicit feedback
+    - [x] Host alpha version and begin to solicit feedback
     - [ ] Improve customizability of stack/text components
     - [ ] Design Heap component
   - Paper: